coleifer/huey/docs/api.rst

             :param datetime eta: the time at which the function should be executed
             :param int delay: number of seconds to wait before executing function
             :param convert_utc: whether the ``eta`` or ``delay`` should be converted from local time to UTC, defaults to ``True``.
 If you are running your consumer in ``localtime`` mode, you should probably specify ``False`` here.
-            :rtype: like calls to the decorated function, will return an :py:class:`AsyncData` object if a result store is configured, otherwise returns ``None``
+            :rtype: like calls to the decorated function, will return an :py:class:`TaskResultWrapper` object if a result store is configured, otherwise returns ``None``

         .. py:function:: {decorated func}.call_local